BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 - To vertically re-size a *track* click-drag the tab in the bottom-right corner

 #### Properties Panel
-In the lower part of Arrange View comprises a Properties Panel.
+The lower part of Arrange View shows a Properties Panel.
 This panel changes context depending on whether a *block*, *track* or entire *project* is selected.
-The properties panel is used to control routing, scripting and envelopes.
+The Properties Panel is used to control routing, scripting and envelopes.
 The current *project*, *track* or *block* can also be selected using the "cookie crumb navigation" widget in the top-left of the Properties Panel.

 **Figure 2.
 Block, Track and Project properties selection in Arrange View**